Salem, OR Zoning

 Downtown Salem — Central Business District (base zone CB; may have additional overlay design standards)

-SRC UDC Chapter 525 (Central Business) — chapter number confirmed by search snippet reference
+SRC UDC Chapter 524 or 525 (Central Business; exact chapter number deferred)

 WS